 - It saves us money.
 We only need to buy 1 book and we can have story time with mommy or daddy.

-- I can practice my Spanish when reading to my son while having a quick translation if needed.
+- I can practice my Spanish when reading to my children

 - I can review vocabulary words in English and Spanish!

-- I can bridge new vocabulary word lessons to Spanish easily.
+- I can bridge new vocabulary word lessons into Spanish easily.